Domusgpt/vib34d-ultimate-viewer/DOCS/PERFORMANCE_SUITE_REFERENCE.md

 * **Multi-touch pad column** – driven by `TouchPadController`, exposes every pad mapping, axis curve, invert toggle, smoothing window, pad count, and pad template selector.
-* **Audio & atmosphere column** – hosts the `PerformanceThemePanel` at the top and the `AudioReactivityPanel` below it so the UI palette, band weights, beat sync, and flourish triggers are reachable in one place.
+* **Audio & atmosphere column** – hosts the `PerformanceThemePanel`, `AudioReactivityPanel`, and new `PerformanceMidiBridge` stack so palette, audio reactivity, and hardware mappings live in the same lane.
 * **Library & planner column** – renders the `PerformancePresetManager` for snapshots / playlists
   and the `PerformanceShowPlanner` for choreographing cues, sequences, and live playback.